techyian/MMALSharp/README.md

 ## Documentation

-For full installation instructions for Mono 4.x and .NET Core, including configuration and examples - please visit the [Wiki](https://github.com/techyian/MMALSharp/wiki) site.
+For full installation instructions for Mono and .NET Core, including configuration and examples - please visit the [Wiki](https://github.com/techyian/MMALSharp/wiki).

 ## License